-I had a mad week: meetings, visits, conferences, ceremonies, all happening at the same time, all requiring photo coverage and tech support...
+I had a mad week: meetings, visits, conferences, ceremonies...
 I could sleep all weekend without feeling any guilt.
 But then, a friend messaged me that she'd be in Vienna and so we could meet there.
-Sometimes, spontaneous impulses like this hit the nail on the head, and so instead of going to bed, I headed Vienna-bound.
+Sometimes, spontaneous impulses like this hit the nail on the head, so I headed Vienna-bound instead of going to bed.
 Here's what I saw during my two-days visit:

 The streets were amazing to navigate through.
 They were full of people (which still felt somehow exotic, after 2020-21 closures), full of bikes, and full of shops.

 Mainly in the downtown area, the storefronts offer glitz of high-priced attire in a large volume.
 What's better, though, are the similarly abundant stylish cafés.
 In one of them, I had some sort of chocolate cake with a hard shell and a melted inside; an absolute delight.

 The café culture in Vienna is unreal.
 It reminded me of the times I stayed in Poland, where a different friend and I went from one café to another, chatted and tasted cakes while sipping coffee.
 These sessions are among my best memories from there.
 In Vienna, one could go and discover different cafés for a lifetime.
 But the chances are that they'd find such a good one that it'd be hard to move on.
 For a lifetime.
 It is great.
 Just like the lively streets are.

 An element that caught my attention was the curated contrasts of the buildings.

 The new is merged with the old in a sensible fashion to complement each other.
 I am a fan.